MarisaNicoleSloan/career-portfolio/README.md

 # Marisa Sloan
-## Software Engineer and Web Product Consultant, PSM, ISTQB
+## Software Engineer and Product Consultant, PSM, ISTQB

-Full-stack engineer and web product consultant with experience across SaaS, ecommerce, and marketplaces, supporting organizations from startups to Fortune 500s in digital healthcare and financial services.
+Full-stack engineer and product consultant with experience across SaaS, ecommerce, and marketplaces, supporting organizations from startups to Fortune 500s in digital healthcare.

 ## Experience